AX.25: Limitations

 At the speeds commonly used to transmit packet radio data (rarely higher than 9,600 bit/s, and typically 1,200 bit/s), the use of additional network layers with AX.25 is impractical due to the data overhead involved.
 This is not a limitation of AX.25 per se, but places constraints on the sophistication of applications designed to use it.

 HDLC protocols identify each frame by an address.
 The AX.25 implementation of HDLC includes sender and destination station call-sign plus four-bit Secondary Station Identifier (SSID) value in range 0 through 15 in the frame address.
 At ITU WARC2003 the radio amateur station callsign specification was amended so that the earlier maximum length of six characters was raised to seven characters.
 However, AX.25 has a built-in hard limit of six characters, which means a seven-character callsign cannot be used in an AX.25 network.

-AX.25 lacks an explicit port (or SAP); the SSID often assumes this role.
+AX.25 lacks an explicit port (or Service Access Point (SAP)); the SSID often assumes this role.
 Thus there can be only one service per AX.25 station SSID address, which is often kludged around with varying degrees of success.

 Some amateurs, notably Phil Karn KA9Q, have argued that AX.25 is not well-suited to operation over noisy, limited-bandwidth radio links, citing its lack of forward error correction (FEC) and automatic data compression.
 However, a viable widely adopted successor to AX.25 has yet to emerge.
 Likely reasons may include: